 For many researchers, the country of Tummana of the Hittites texts found at Hattusa was the Domanitis in Paphlagonia, in modern Turkey.
 Strabo mentions "Blaena and Domanitis watered by the river Amnias".
 The Amnias is currently the Gök Irmak.

-The discussion on the country Tummana mainly concerns its extent : was it restricted to the downstream part of the Gök Irmak, the Pala being the upstream portion (There are two ways to understand the words of Strabo: The Amnias does sprinkles-it both Blaena and Domanitis ? or does he sprinkles only the Domanitis? stretched it to the ancient Bithynia, the Pala rather then being the southern part).
+Thus the discussion on the country Tummana mainly concerns its extent : was it restricted to the downstream part of the Gök Irmak, the Pala being the upstream portion (There are two ways to understand the words of Strabo: The Amnias river watered both Blaena and Domanitis? or does he flows only in the Domanitis? is it stretched to the ancient Bithynia, the Pala being rather then being the southern part).
 The answer to this question can only be obtained by the answer to another: What was the river that the Hittites have called Dahara?
-For some researchers is the Gök Irmak, for others it is the Devrez Çayı further south.
+For some researchers it is the Gök Irmak, for others it is the Devrez Çayı further south.

 The reading of texts where Tummana and Dahara appear together shows that Dahara was the Devrez Çayı:

-- Suppiluliuma, from the province of Tumana, made climbing Mount Kassu, which is without question the classical Mount Olgassys, the current Ilgiz Dag.
-A revolt in the valley Dahara led him to destroy the two countries of Dahara and Tapapinuwa (which were different from that of Tummana).
+- Suppiluliuma, from the province of Tumana, made a climbing of Mount Kassu, which is without question the classical Mount Olgassys, the current Ilgiz Dag.
+A revolt in the valley of Dahara river led him to destroy the two countries of Dahara and Tapapinuwa (which were different from that of Tummana).

 So it seems that at the period of the Hittites:

-The Tummana country was the region north of the Devrez Çayı and the Kizilirmak: To reach the valley of Dahara, it was easier to go through the country of Tummana, crossing the Kizilirmak near the sea.
+The Tummana country was the region north of the Devrez Çayı and of the Kizilirmak: To reach the Dahara valley, it was easier to go through the country of Tummana, crossing the Kizilirmak near the sea.

-It is likely that the name of this country comes from the name of a city.
+It is likely that the name of this country comes from the name of a town.
 The assyrian merchants from the early 2nd millennium BC evoke a city called Tamniya which matched.
 An independent king had his capital there.
-The Kanes tablets show that the region of Durhumit was a step between Tamniya and the famous karum.
+The Kanesh tablets show that the region of Durhumit was a step between Tamniya and the famous karum.

 My notes of veracity :